difference between synthetic fibre and natural fibre

 Both synthetic fibre and natural fibre have their advantages and limitations.
 The choice between the two will depend on the specific needs of the user.
 For instance, natural fibres may be ideal for clothing worn close to the skin, while synthetic fibres may be better for outdoor activities, such as hiking or skiing.
 Regardless of the choice, it is crucial to consider the environmental impact and the level of comfort and durability to get the best value for your money.

-See also difference between pulled and torn quad muscle
+See also difference between rust and corrosion

 Table difference between synthetic fibre and natural fibre